 Comprehensive semi-annual health evaluations are critical to the long-term health and well-being of your cat in his or her senior years, especially since cats are masters at hiding illness.
 Because pets age faster than people, major health changes can happen quickly, especially in senior pets.
 Semi-annual exams can help us find small problems before they adversely affect your pet’s health.
 This evaluation will also include a nutritional and weight assessment, discussion of any behavior issues, and a dental health evaluation.

 Vaccinations protect against preventable infectious diseases and help your cat live a long, healthy life.
 We take your pet’s lifestyle and risk into consideration when developing a vaccination schedule so that your pet does not receive any vaccinations that he or she doesn’t need, but ensuring protection against contagious diseases that are preventable.
 We prefer to schedule vaccine boosters on a rotating schedule for most patients, providing a lighter burden on the immune system.

 FVRCP: This vaccine protects against several highly-contagious upper respiratory viruses, including rhinotracheitis (feline herpes virus), calicivirus, and life-threatening distemper.
-Feline herpes and calici virus infections can be life-long.
+Feline herpes and calicivirus infections can be life-long.
 This is a core vaccine recommended for all cats.
-Once your cat has received appropriate kitten boosters, and an FVRCP vaccine 1 year later, then we recommendation vaccination every 3 years.
+Once your cat has received the appropriate initial booster series and an FVRCP vaccine 1 year later, we then recommend vaccination every 3 years.